Senones, Vosges

 Senones (/fr/) is a commune in the Vosges department in Grand Est in northeastern France.
 It is the location of the former Senones Abbey, founded around 640.
-The belltower of the abbey church dates from the 12th century, most of the other surviving buildings date from the 18th and 19th century.
+The belltower of the abbey church dates from the 12th century; most of the other surviving buildings date from the 18th and 19th centuries.

 Until 1793, Senones was the capital of the Principality of Salm-Salm.
 The journalist and writer Pierre Humbourg (1901–1969), winner of the 1948 Prix Cazes, was born in Senones.